habeeb94/Networking-fundamentals-in-Azure/README.md

 ###### Add-AzVMNetworkInterface -VM $workload_vm -Id $NIC01.Id

 ##### Deploy a Firewall.
 ###### In this lab, we are deploying a firewall to control the outbound traffic (egress).
 An outbound traffic is the traffic leaving our created network to the internet.
-Before the irewall is deployed, it is ideal to create a Public IP Address for the firewall as it is where all the outbound traffic from the network would be routed to the internet.
+Before the firewall is deployed, it is ideal to create a Public IP Address for the firewall as it is where all the outbound traffic from the network would be routed to the internet.
 I. Create a Public IP address for the Firewall
 ###### $FW_PIP = New-AzPublicIpAddress -Name Firewall-pip -ResourceGroupName Lab-Resources -Location eastus -AllocationMethod Static -Sku Standard